Linux Server Monitoring

 When a Linux server slows down, administrators have to determine what is causing the slowdown: could it be because of a hardware problem? or could it be because of a malfunctioning application running on the server? or could it be because the server is not sized correctly to handle the workload that it is seeing?
 If there is a bottleneck on the server, which resource is the bottleneck – is it CPU, or memory, or disk, or network?

 To be able to effectively monitor Linux servers, administrators need access to metrics from every layer of the server.
 They should be able to compare performance across these layers to diagnose exactly where the performance bottleneck lies.
 While server monitoring is important, administrators also need to be able to look in-depth into application performance.
-For example, a Java application running on Linux may be taking up all of the CPU resources of the server and slowing down the performance seen by the other applications running on the server.
+For example, a Java application running on a Linux server may be taking up all of the CPU resources of the server and slowing down the performance seen by the other applications running on the server.
 To diagnose and fix this problem, it is important to know why the Java application is taking up CPU – i.e., which thread, which method and which line of code is responsible for the CPU usage.

-There are a number of monitoring tools that can provide metrics about the performance of the Linux operating system.
+There are a number of monitoring tools that can provide metrics about the performance of the Linux server operating system.
 When a monitoring tool provides a lot of performance data, but with little intelligence around it, the burden is on the administrator to analyze the metrics and determine what needs to be done to fix the performance problem.
 Analyzing and interpreting thousands of performance metrics can be time consuming.
 It also requires a great deal of expertise.
-What Linux administrators need is a monitoring tool that can assess every aspect of Linux performance, correlate between metrics from different layers, identify the exact cause of a problem and present the results in an easy to use manner, so that even helpdesk staff can use the monitoring tool (and Linux experts are not required for solving routine problems).
+What Linux administrators need is a monitoring tool that can assess every aspect of Linux server performance, correlate between metrics from different layers, identify the exact cause of a problem and present the results in an easy to use manner, so that even helpdesk staff can use the monitoring tool (and Linux experts are not required for solving routine problems).

 Comprehensive Monitoring of Linux Server and Application Performance with eG Enterprise